-The programme states that graduates from the master programme in Econometrics and Management Science work in many different sectors and mostly in large organisations.
-The majority (71 %) of graduates works for multinationals (>1.000 employees) and large international economic organisations such as the OECD and IMF.
+The programme notes that graduates from the master programme in Economics and Business work in many different sectors and mostly large organisations, such as consultancy companies, banks, research institutes, governments and insurance companies.
+The majority (47%) is working for multinationals (>1.000 employees) or large (international) companies (14% in companies with 250-999 persons).
 Some graduates continue their education as a Ph.D.-student at ESE or at another university in the Netherlands or abroad.

 The programme involves alumni through a newsletter, social media platforms and a special website.
 In addition, alumni are invited for events and part of the Advisory Boards for the master programmes (see also standard 1).
-Alumni (currently 255) are also involved in the MentorMe platform for bachelor students.
+Alumni are also involved in the MentorMe platform for bachelor students.

 The committee concludes that the programme has an adequate thesis process in place.
 In assessing students' master theses, two examiners are involved and a rubric is used.
+The committee recommends the programme to streamline and formalise the supervision of students during their thesis process.
+The site visit revealed quite some differences in this, for example, regarding meetings with the supervisor.

 To assess whether students achieve the required master level and the intended learning outcomes, the committee studied 15 theses, representing the different specialisations.
-Based on this, the committee is of the opinion that the level of the graduates is good and that students regularly achieve more than the required master's level.
+Based on this, the committee is of the opinion that the level of the graduates is good.
+Some of the studied theses showed a very good level.
 The committee agreed with the grades given.

 In general, the committee concludes that quantitative approach to research that is addressed in the intended learning outcomes and programme, is reflected in the studied theses.
-The technical quality is quite high and up to or above the standard.
-In many of the studied theses, students develop and apply novel tools.
-In addition, the committee is of the opinion that the final written feedback in the thesis evaluation form is quite limited.
+The studied theses generally have an empirical research question and involve substantial data analysis.
+The committee is of the opinion that the final written feedback in the thesis evaluation form is quite diverse.
+In some cases, the final written feedback in the thesis evaluation form is very limited and just a few words such as 'sufficient for defence' are provided.
+Other supervisors give students extensive feedback.